 - Aleman, et al. v.
 Chugach, 485 F.3d 206 (4th Cir.
 2007 (Bachman served as lead counsel, including the appellate briefing and argument, on this precedent-setting case that expanded federal anti-discrimination law protections).

 - Varghese v.
 Honeywell, 424 F.3d 411 (4th Cir.
-2005) (Bachman brief and argued this federal appellate decision regarding the Maryland Wage Payment & Collection Law and Employee Retirement Income Security Act (ERISA)).
+2005) (Bachman briefed and argued this federal appellate decision regarding the Maryland Wage Payment & Collection Law and Employee Retirement Income Security Act (ERISA)).

 - Rhodes, et al. v.
 Cracker Barrel, 213 F.R.D.
 619 (N.D.
 Ga.
 2003)